-Agile project management qualifications
+Agile project management certification

-In December 2018, the APMG announced that the total number of AgilePM examinations sat had reached 100,000.
+In December 2018, the APMG announced that the total number of AgilePM examinations sat worldwide had reached 100,000.

 By the end of 2018, approximately 65,000 AgilePM Foundation exams and over 35,000 AgilePM Practitioner exams have been sat worldwide.
 As more and more professionals learn about the new qualifications scheme, these numbers are set to rise.